 In some cases, workers need emergency treatment.
 They may be transported directly to a hospital or another provider location.
 Workers’ compensation benefits can pay these expenses, as well.

 Medical Bills Are Paid Through a Managed Care Organization

-In Ohio, employers can elect to either be state-funded or self-insure.
-For those with a state-funded program, BWC works with a managed care organization (MCO) to coordinate the care of an injured employee.
+Ohio has a constitutionally established state insurance fund known as the Bureau of Workers’ Compensation (BWC).
+While the BWC does allow some of the largest employers to self-insure, the vast majority of employers obtain workers' compensation premiums from the BWC.
+The BWC works with a managed care organization (MCO) to coordinate the care of an injured employee.
 After an injury, a claim will be opened with the BWC.
 When that claim is approved, an MCO will take charge of the case.
 When it comes to the payment of medical expenses, the system operates in this way:

 - The patient receives care from an approved provider.

 - The provider sends the bill to the BWC.